arunbaby0/arunbaby.com/_pages/about.md

 I have a Masters degree in Computer science and Engineering from [Indian Institute of Technology, Madras](https://www.iitm.ac.in/).
 I was working on devising [A Unified approach to speech synthesis in Indian Languages]({{ site.baseurl }}{% link  _publications/2019-02-01-A-Unified-Approach-to-Speech-Synthesis-in-Indian-Languages.md %}), supervised by [Prof. Hema A. Murthy](https://www.cse.iitm.ac.in/~hema/).

-I am active in sports(Volleyball, Squash, Badminton, Table tennis...), and had trained in martial arts ([Hapkido](http://www.ae.iitm.ac.in/~murgi/hapkido/), MMA, Muay Thai..).
+I am active in sports(Volleyball, Squash, Badminton, Table tennis...), and had trained in martial arts (Taekwondo, [Hapkido](http://www.ae.iitm.ac.in/~murgi/hapkido/), MMA, Muay Thai..).

 I am an avid reader(will start posting book reviews soon :P).
 Also, I try to follow minimalism as much as possible.